On crystal ground state in the Schr\"odinger-Poisson model: Introduction

 Let us comment on related works.
-For atomic systems in $\R^3$, a~ground state was constructed by Nier \ci{Nier93} in the case of the Schr\"odinger--\allowbreak Poisson model, and by Lieb, Simon and P.~Lions \ci{LS1977,Lions1981, Lions1987} in the case of the Hartree and Hartree--\allowbreak Fock models.
+For atomic systems in $\R^3$, a~ground state was constructedby Lieb, Simon and P.~Lions in the case of the Hartree and Hartree--\allowbreak Fock models \ci{LS1977,Lions1981, Lions1987}, and by Nier for the Schr\"odinger--\allowbreak Poisson model \ci{Nier93}.
+The Hartree--\allowbreak Fock dynamics for molecular systems in $\R^3$ has been constructed by Canc\`es and Le Bris \ci{CB}.

 A mathematical theory of the stability of matter started from the pioneering works of Dyson, Lebowitz, Lenard, Lieb and others for the Schr\"odinger many body model \ci{Dyson1967, Lieb2005, LL1972, Lieb2009}; see the survey in~\ci{Lemm}.
 Recently, the theory was extended to the quantized Maxwell field \ci{LL2005}.